-I am a second year PhD student under the supervision of Dr Simon Spencer and Prof Xavier Didelot (2nd year of PhD proper following one year of a CDT).
+I am a third year PhD student under the supervision of Dr Simon Spencer and Prof Xavier Didelot (2nd year of PhD proper following one year of a CDT).
 My research is focused on Bayesian inference applied to epidemic outbreaks.
 This involves the development of bespoke multi-parameter Markov-Chain Monte Carlo (MCMC) algorithms with a focus on inference of super-spreading events and super-spreading events individuals.
 Methods such as data augmentation, adaptive algorithms and reversible jump mcmc (RJMCMC) have been used in conjunction.
 I am currently fitting the models to data from the SARs outbreak of 2003.
 Given my background in data science, machine learning and AI in industry, I also have a keen interest in these areas.

 - Bayesian inference applied to epidemic data

 - Multi-parameter Markov-Chain Monte Carlo (MCMC) algorithms

 - Model comparison - via reversible jump MCMC (rjMCMC) and Bayes factors

 - Model criticism - via posterior predictive checking

 - SARs Outbreak data

 - 2021-present: PhD, Mathematics and Statistics, University of Warwick

 - 2015-2017: MEng, Engineering (Biomedical), University College Dublin (EGA Gold medal awarded for 1st in class)

 - MEng Thesis project; EEG study investigating the neural mechanisms of decision-making.
 Involved a 20 subject EEG study, signal analysis and the development of a neural decision making model.
 Paper Pre-print